silnrsi/FDBP/README.md

 If you contribute, add your name to AUTHORS.txt.
 The structure Victor indicated can be found at the bottom of this Google [Doc](https://docs.google.com/document/d/1F0K-oYRw6ZqHvM1TT2k0_CkQuv-pJqvRQgQXNUb02IA/edit#heading=h.zhldii2y6sjb)

 We gratefully acknowledge this site was derived from [Design With FontForge] on [GitHub].
+The [_What Is A Font_](https://silnrsi.github.io/FDBP/en-US/What_Is_a_Font.html) page was retained from there as an example of a complex page.

 [Design With FontForge]: http://designwithfontforge
 [GitHub]: https://github.com/fontforge/designwithfontforge.com